fortinmike/Regexer/README.md

 	NSString *remainder1 = [matches[0][2] text]; // @"o" (equivalent to $2 in regex-speak)
 	NSRange word1Range = [matches[0][0] range]; // 0..1 (NSRange)

-You can also iterate over the matches and/or captures as required:
+You can also iterate over matches and/or captures as required:

 	for (RXCapture *capture in [matches[1] captures])
 	{